Vector35/binaryninja-api/docs/guide/plugins.md

 ### Installing via the API

+(NOTE THAT THIS API IS TEMPORARILY DISABLED TO BETTER SUPPORT A WIDER VARIETY OF LINUX DISTRIBUTIONS)

 Binary Ninja now offers a [PluginManager API] which can simplify the process of finding and installing plugins.
 From the console:

 ```